 Disclaimer: Selection and use of any medication, including lidocaine, given IV or IO is the responsibility of the treating physician, medical director, or qualified prescriber and is not an official recommendation of Teleflex.
 This information is not intended to be a substitute for sound clinical judgment or your institution's treatment protocols.
 Teleflex is not the manufacturer of lidocaine.
-Users should review the manufacturer's instructions or directions for use and be familiar with all indications, side effects, contraindications, precautions and warnings prior to administration of lidocaine or any other medication.
+Users should review the manufacturer's instructions or directions, precautions and warnings prior to administration of lidocaine or any other medication.
 Teleflex disclaims all liability for the application or interpretation of this information in the medical treatment of any patient.
-For additional information please visit www.EZIOComfort.com
+For additional information please visit www.EZIOComfort.com.